damien-mattei/Scheme-PLUS-for-Racket/index.md

-      of <b>Scheme+</b> is that it will work like the classic <b>set! </b>of Scheme on variables but also will work on more <b>complex object such as element of vectors,multidimensional arrays (as defined in SRFIs),growable vectors (my class),... and much more in the next versions of Scheme+</b>. (we will see another more complex example with multidimentional array later)</p>
+      of <b>Scheme+</b> is that it will work like the classic <b>set! </b>of Scheme on variables but also will work on more <b>complex object such as element of vectors,multidimensional arrays (as defined in SRFIs),... and much more in the next versions of Scheme+</b>. (we will see another more complex example with multidimentional array later)</p>
     <p>So <b>{x &lt;- 7} </b>simply assign 7 to the variable x but <b>{m[3]